mertkaplandar/rocket-ground-station-hardware/README.md

 # Rocket Ground Station Arduino Code

-Bu repo, [mertkaplandar/rocket-ground-station-app](https://github.com/mertkaplandar/rocket-ground-station-app) arayüzün çalışabilmesi için örnek bir kod içermektedir.
-Bu kod, bir LoRa modülü kullanarak veri almak ve bu verileri JSON formatında seri port ekranına yazmak için geliştirilmiştir.
+This repository contains a sample code for the [mertkaplandar/rocket-ground-station-app](https://github.com/mertkaplandar/rocket-ground-station-app) interface to work.
+This code is developed to receive data using a LoRa module and write these data to the serial port screen in JSON format.

+You can view this text in Turkish by clicking [here](README.md).

-## Notlar
+## Notes
-[mertkaplandar/rocket-ground-station-app](https://github.com/mertkaplandar/rocket-ground-station-app) uygulamasının çalışması için kod içeriğindeki DataPack'in değiştirilmeden aynı yapıdan kullanılması gerekmektedir.
-Kullanılmayacak veriler boş bırakılıp seri port ekranına yine de json formatında yazdırılmalıdır.
+For the [mertkaplandar/rocket-ground-station-app](https://github.com/mertkaplandar/rocket-ground-station-app) application to work, the DataPack structure in the code must be used without any changes.
+Unused data should be left empty and still written to the serial port screen in JSON format.

-## Özellikler
+## Features

-- LoRa modülü kullanarak veri alımı.
+- Data reception using the LoRa module.
-- Alınan verilerin JSON formatında seri port ekranına yazılması.
+- Writing received data to the serial port screen in JSON format.

-## Gereksinimler
+## Requirements

 - Arduino
-- LoRa E32 modülü
+- LoRa E32 module
-- ArduinoJson kütüphanesi
+- ArduinoJson library
-- SoftwareSerial kütüphanesi
+- SoftwareSerial library

-## Kurulum
+## Installation

-1. Arduino IDE'yi indirin ve yükleyin.
+1. Download and install the Arduino IDE.
-2. Arduino kartınızı bilgisayarınıza bağlayın.
+2. Connect your Arduino board to your computer.
-3. Arduino IDE'yi açın ve bu projeyi yükleyin.
-4. Gerekli kütüphaneleri yükleyin:
+3. Open the Arduino IDE and load this project.
+4. Install the required libraries:
    - `LoRa_E32`
    - `SoftwareSerial`
    - `ArduinoJson`

-## Kullanım
+## Usage

-1. `mySerial` için gerekli pinleri ayarlayın.
+1. Set the necessary pins for `mySerial`.
-2. LoRa modülünüzü ayarlayın ve `LORA_ADDR` ve `LORA_CH` parametrelerini güncelleyin.
+2. Configure your LoRa module and update the `LORA_ADDR` and `LORA_CH` parameters.
-3. Kodu Arduino kartınıza yükleyin.
+3. Upload the code to your Arduino board.
-4. Seri monitörü açın ve verilerin JSON formatında yazdırıldığını görün.

-## Notlar
-1. JSON içinde bulunan kullanılmayan veriler Python programının hata vermemesi için boş bırakılabilir.
+4. Open the serial monitor and see the data written in JSON format.